Skip to content

 self._last_heater_support_decision = {}

-self._heater_supported_cache: Dict[str, bool] = {}
+self._heater_supported_cache: dict[str, bool] = {}

 # MQTT client (initialized in on_after_startup when logger is available)